cetz-package/cetz/src/lib/plot/line.typ

   ),)
 }

 /// Add vertical lines at one or more x-values.
-The lines start and end point
+Every lines start and end points
-/// is at its axis bounds.
+/// are at their axis bounds.
 ///
 /// #example(```
 /// cetz.plot.plot(size: (2,2), x-tick-step: none, y-tick-step: none, {